Smart Building Equipment: Complete Guide to Modern Automation Systems and Energy Efficiency

 • Smart meters and monitoring devices

-For example, if occupancy sensors detect that a meeting room is empty, the system may automatically reduce lighting and adjust air conditioning settings to conserve energy.
+For example, if a room is unoccupied, the system can reduce lighting and cooling to save energy.
+This automation improves efficiency without requiring manual intervention.

 Why Smart Building Equipment Matters Today